Extending the SwiftUI DocumentGroup with more features

 , it’s no longer the same type, which means that the extensions will no longer be available.

-To solve this, we can add an internal DocumentGroupInspector
+To fix this, we can add a DocumentGroupInspector

-and make these extensions apply to all views instead:
+and make the extensions apply to all views instead:

 public protocol DocumentGroupModal: View, DocumentGroupInspector {